andrewcwright/drink-sport/README.md

   the addition of new teams).
 - Adding scores calculates winning percentage for the teams and updates/sorts the league list with a table of each team's wins and losses and winning percentage.
 The team with the highest winning percentage is listed first.
   The scores also appear in the schedule table in place of the scheduled game time.

+3/11/2013
+- Added code to prevent ties or negative numbers.
+Changed html to reflect this.
+- Fixed multiple sorting bugs.
+Changed default values of teams with no scores logged to an integer instead of an html string.
+Also sorted by wins, losses, then percentage.
+This fixed a bug which sorted teams with different numbers of losses but identical percentages incorrectly.